John Inge: Episcopal ministry

 Inge was consecrated a bishop on 9 October 2003 by Rowan Williams, Archbishop of Canterbury, at Westminster Abbey, to serve as Bishop of Huntingdon (suffragan bishop in the Diocese of Ely).
 As the warden for readers in the Ely diocese he encouraged and equipped lay ministry; he chaired the Cambridgeshire Ecumenical Council and co-chaired the East of England Faiths Council.

-In July 2007 he was nominated to become the bishop of Worcester, and his election was confirmed on 20 November 2007.
-He was enthroned at Worcester Cathedral as the bishop of Worcester on 1 March 2008.
+In July 2007, Inge was nominated to become the Bishop of Worcester, and his election was confirmed on 20 November 2007.
+He was enthroned at Worcester Cathedral as the 113th Bishop of Worcester on 1 March 2008.

+Following a farewell service in Worcester Cathedral on 29 September, he retired as Bishop of Worcester on 9 October 2024.